This guide overviews how to locate company reports.

 If you plan to research a private company, you may need to piece together information from many different types of sources, such as general industry reports, news articles, press releases, or personal interviews.

 Publicly traded companies in the U.S. are required to file documents with the Securities and Exchange Commission (SEC).
-Two of these documents, the Annual Report and the 10k, can provide a wealth of knowledge about a company.
+Of these documents, the Annual Report and the 10-K (for domestic companies) and the 20-F (for foreign companies) can provide a wealth of knowledge about a company.
 These financial statements are designed to inform the public (shareholders, investors, analysts, etc.) about the performance of the company.